 For data centres or mission-critical systems where total protection from failure is required, you may want to consider using a standby generator.
 Combined with a UPS this means your systems can continue to operate even in the event of the mains being out for some time.
 You need to ensure that any system is properly specified so that the UPS has enough power to cover the time between the mains going off and the generator getting up to speed.

-Whatever the size of your business, maintaining power to your systems is important because your profitability depends on it.
-Whether you need a simple UPS to give your servers time to perform an orderly shutdown or a full-blown standby generator solution for a data centre, you’ll find there’s a power back-up solution available to suit your needs.
+Whatever the size of your business, power backup solutions for office is important because your profitability depends on it.
+Whether you need a simple UPS to give your servers time to perform an orderly shutdown or a full-blown standby generator solution for a data centre, you’ll find there’s a power backup solution available to suit your needs.